This article is part of the EduKink library.

 Scening is permitted and fairly common.
 Several booths provide charity scenes, and vendors allow trying their wares.
 I've done a raw, intense street scene with cops watching, without a problem.
 During a scene: avoid blocking traffic (we were on a side street), make sure it looks consensual, and don't endanger passersby.

 Parking is challenging, less so before 11 am and after 4:30.
-Driving is very slow near the fair.
+Driving is unbearably slow near the fair, due to diverted traffic.
 Plan to walk some distance.
-Public transit is crowded too.
+Public transit is crowded too, but often fun.

 Early in the day is usually better, since there are fewer tourists, smaller crowds, and less heat.
 The last hour can be nice too, although everyone is tired, and many are drunk.